adiroy28852/Minor-Project-1/README.md

 [Youtube Playlist](https://www.youtube.com/playlist?list=PLeM_d8ZXiMCP1el4oT591FQWlF2FdSfMN)

 The research paper explains what masks and process are taken on the image to find the GLCM matrix.
 A "decent" hardware is recommended.

+Tried models have been uploaded in both .ipynb and .py